 This refers to how much energy your battery can hold.
 Your needs will depend on how long your battery will be used to produce power and can vary depending on the amount of sunlight available or usage requirements.

 Roundtrip efficiency determines how efficiently your battery converts the energy collected into useable energy.
 The more efficient your unit, the less sunlight energy you will need.

 Solar Battery Life

-Your battery’s life will depend on the years it is in use and how many throughput cycles are used.
+Your battery’s life will depend on its age and how many throughput cycles are used.
 If you are using your battery consistently, it may reduce the number of years it is useable.

 Each type of battery offers different safety concerns.
 You will want a battery certified by major safety organizations that exceed the federal safety standards.

 All batteries in the United States meet rigorous safety and quality standards, but some manufacturers go above and beyond.
 That is why it is good to compare models to determine which offers the best value.

 When choosing a solar battery, you want to ensure that it is certified by national and international safety organizations, including the UL, the UN, and the IEEE.
 These certifications indicate that your battery has met national and international safety standards.